Pixel-to-4D: Camera-Controlled Image-to-Video Generation with Dynamic 3D Gaussians: Related Work

 \section{Related Work}

 \paragraph{Image-to-Video Generation and Camera-controllability.} Recent advances in deep learning have led to significant progress in image-conditioned video prediction \cite{blattmann2023stable,xing2024dynamicrafter}.
 Camera-conditioned video prediction enables greater user control over the predicted video content.
 CameraCtrl \cite{he2024cameractrl} is an image-to-video diffusion model that conditions on Plücker embeddings of camera poses, while MotionCtrl~\cite{wang2023motionctrl} combines camera poses with temporal transformers.
 CamI2V \cite{zheng2024cami2v}, \cite{Tseng_2023_CVPR} integrate epipolar attention to improve camera motion accuracy.
-CVD \cite{kuang2024collaborative} and AC3D~\cite{Bahmani_2025_CVPR} jointly generates videos with different viewpoints showing consistent content.
-These methods supports limited camera trajectories.
-The most similar methods in spirit to ours generate latent 3D representations and render these to ensure temporal and 3D consistency of the predicted video. \cite{henderson2020unsupervised} propose an unconditional generative video model with latent object properties and appearances, however, this is limited to simple synthetic scenes. \cite{Lai_2021_ICCV} introduce a video autoencoder that reconstructs videos via a latent 3D representation, however, it cannot handle object dynamics. \cite{yarram2024forecasting} generate a point cloud to predict motion and forecast videos.
+CVD \cite{kuang2024collaborative} and AC3D~\cite{Bahmani_2025_CVPR} jointly generate videos with different viewpoints showing consistent content.
+These methods support limited camera trajectories.
+The most similar methods in spirit to ours generate latent 3D representations and render these to ensure temporal and 3D consistency of the predicted video. \cite{henderson2020unsupervised} proposes an unconditional generative video model with latent object properties and appearances; however, this is limited to simple synthetic scenes. \cite{uvpf} proposes an unsupervised approach to predict future video frames from a single image by estimating the dynamic 3D structure of the scene. \cite{Lai_2021_ICCV} introduces a video autoencoder that reconstructs videos via a latent 3D representation; however, it cannot handle object dynamics. \cite{yarram2024forecasting} generates a point cloud to predict motion and forecast videos.
 It depends on inpainting models for handling disocclusions and depth estimators for point-cloud generation, which may introduce inaccuracies.
 Recent methods generate a 3D point cloud from a single image, render videos along a camera trajectory, and inject object dynamics via video diffusion models \cite{li2025realcam,ren2025gen3c}.
 While effective for camera control, they suffer from key limitations: video diffusion often introduces temporal inconsistencies and weak alignment with the input image, point clouds can be sparse and inaccurate, and full-frame diffusion is computationally expensive.
 GEN3C \cite{ren2025gen3c} has shown good results only for supported trajectory patterns.
 In contrast, our method uses a 3D Gaussian representation that encodes object motion directly as linear and angular velocities and accelerations, ensuring coherent dynamics and temporal consistency.
 Moreover, the explicit 4D representation enables efficient rendering of videos without frame-by-frame diffusion.